 Both – the blockchain technology and Electronic Signatures – find its applications in a number of sectors like healthcare, education, banking, insurance, and other financial services, real estate, logistics, manufacturing and engineering, and many others.

 These two technologies help to streamline the entire documentation process of customers while simultaneously ensuring a better record-keeping facility in place.
 Here’s an example of how these two technologies are playing a crucial role in India’s digital lending sector.

 India, which is currently the world’s fastest-growing economy, is a major participant of the ongoing FinTech revolution.
 The latest report from The Indian Express notes that there’s an exponential growth of the country’s digital lending market.

 Several P2P platforms are working in coordination with India’s central bank for the effective disbursement of loans to the micro, small and medium enterprises (MSMEs).
-With robust infrastructure for Electronic Signatures and Blockchain in place, India’s digital lending industry is now helping companies to realize their entrepreneurial dreams.
+With the robust infrastructure for Electronic Signatures and Blockchain in place, India’s digital lending industry is now helping companies to realize their entrepreneurial dreams.

 According to the India Fintech report 2019, there are a total of 338 lending platforms will more players coming to the market, as there a huge untapped lending opportunity for them.
 Manav Jeet, the founder of online lending firm Rubique, said, “A few years ago, the concept of ‘online loan’ in India was confined to information search only.
 But the scenario has changed now and people are moving towards a transaction with complete digital and paperless journey available in this space.”

 - Try out the free demo of SignRequest and the blockchain product.